 Oxford Reference defines deindividuation as:

 “A psychological state characterized by loss of the sense of individuality and a submerging of personal identity and accountability in a group.
 In some circumstances it can lead to a relaxation of inhibitions and the release of antisocial behaviour, and it has been used to explain certain forms of mob behaviour.”

 Contributing factors can include a sense of anonymity, suggestibility, and behavioural contagion.
 Behaviours that are engaged in may go against the individuals own personal standards, but deindividuation diminishes the sense of personal responsibility for behaviour and produces a more diffuse sense of responsibility within the group.

-Early work in this area was done by French psychologist Gustave LeBon.
-He believed that individual traits are submerged by the collective, and the sense of personal responsibility is lost.
+French psychologist Gustave LeBon was an early researcher in this area.
+He believed that individual traits are submerged by the collective, leading to the loss of a sense of personal responsibility.
 This leads to primitive, hedonistic behaviours.

 Differing effects from group membership

 The validity of the concept of deindividuation isn’t clear-cut.
 While being part of a cohesive group can promote antisocial behaviour in some cases, in can foster prosocial behaviour in other cases.